fortress-validator/fortress/README.md

 ### Using with UMD Modules

-Include the UMD script in your HTML file and use it:
+Alternatively, if you're using UMD modules, include the script in your HTML file and use it in your code:

 ```html
 <script src="https://unpkg.com/@fortress-validator/fortress/dist/index.umd.js"></script>